yang3kui/triangulation_IRMP/README.md

 # triangulation_IRMP

 This repo contains an implementation of the Iteratively Reweighted MidPoint method (IRMP) for fast multiple view triangulation.
 It also contains a comparsion between the IRMP method and doing multiple view triangulation using Ceres.
-The preprint version of the corresponding paper is now available at [IEEE Xplore](https://ieeexplore.ieee.org/document/8611369).
+The corresponding paper is now available at [IEEE Xplore](https://ieeexplore.ieee.org/document/8611369).

 If you use this code in an academic context, please cite the following paper: